Zediogo96/Zediogo96/README.md

 ## About me:
 🔭 I’m currently working on college projects in various areas

-🌱 I’m currently learning : Web Development (currently React) and UI/UX Design.
+🌱 I’m currently learning : Web Development, currently working with technologies like React, NextJS, TailwindCSS.

-  👨‍💻 Currently doing my curricular Internship @ Deloitte.
+  👨‍💻 I've completed my curricular Internship @ Deloitte, looking for a new opportunity.

   💬 Ask me about software engineering, programming, or anything related to computers in general 🖥️

   🧠 “If debugging is the process of removing software bugs, then programming must be the process of putting them in.” ― Edsger W. Dijkstra

   📫 How to reach me:  <br>
-  Mail me [here](mailto:zediogox@hotmail.com) or browse my socials below.
+  Mail me [here](mailto:josediogo96@outlook.com) or browse my socials below.

  ⚡ Fun facts:
   I like to play chess, even tho I'm horrible at it! ♟️ <br>